gcamerli/42norme/README.md

 python norminette.py
 ```

+For a better configuration export the PATH of this folder inside
+your `.zshrc` and set an alias like this:

+`alias norm="python $NORM/norminette.py"

+To see the help add the flags `--help`.

 ### **Notes**

 + It's possible to use it just connecting to **42** wifi.
 + It's not possible to use the flag:

 `checkForbiddenHeaderSource`